-Here are a few stories you may like.
+Here are a few maritime stories you may like.
+Don't forget can get the latest ones delivered to your inbox.

-Imagine looking out to the horizon and seeing a flotilla of battleships coming into view! 🔭 On a cloudy, January […]Read More
+Imagine looking out to the horizon and seeing a flotilla of battleships coming into view.
+This happened in 1917 on […]Read More

-The September 1932 hurricane wrecked havoc on the maritime industry in the US Virgin Islands and Puerto Rico.⚡ Boat owners […]Read More
+The September 1932 hurricane wreaked havoc on the maritime industry in the US Virgin Islands and Puerto Rico.
+Boat owners […]Read More

 The Karlsruhe was launched in 1927 and carried 635 men including 30 officers.
 Photo Source: U.S. Naval History & Heritage […]Read More

 During the 1920s, the schooner, Zurah was captained by the beloved Samuel Sewer.
-His vessel was an important link in the inter-island trade. ⚓ When repairs were […]Read More
+His vessel was an important link in the inter-island trade.
+When repairs were needed, […]Read More

-Copyrighted © 2016 Valerie Sims.
-All Rights Reserved.
-The Meteor Today marks the 96th anniversary of the arrival of the vessel, Meteor, at […]Read More
+The Meteor Today marks the 96th anniversary of the arrival of the vessel, Meteor, at the Creque Marine Railway.
+Sailing over one hundred miles, […]Read More

 During the summer of 1912, many seasonal sugarcane laborers from the British Virgin Islands, working in the Dominican Republic, returned […]Read More